Demi Lovato Breaks Down In Tears On Stage In Manchester

 Demi said that she’d been told by a number of fans that they were attending their first show at the arena since Ariana’s a year ago in May 2017.

 “I can’t imagine how hard everything must feel,” Demi said as she began to cry.
-“Well I’m going to give it up for you guys because you guys have stood up and said ‘we’re not going to let them win’.”
+“Well I’m going to give it up for you guys because you guys have stood up and said ‘we’re not going to let them win.'”

 The former Camp Rock star then added that she and everyone who had gathered that night were all there to celebrate music. “[It’s] something that we all love and something that no-one can stop us from enjoying,” she said.